Agoric/agoric-sdk/packages/SwingSet/docs/networking.md

 == The agoric-sdk User Local Port ==

-Each user of the Agoric testnet gets their own personal IBC listening port.
-You can access this `Port` object in `home.ibcport`, and you can learn its local address by calling `home.ibcport~.getLocalAddress()`, which will give you something like `/ibc-port/port8312`.
+Each user of the Agoric testnet gets a few personal IBC listening ports.
+You can access these `Port` objects in the `home.ibcport` array, and you can learn their local address by calling something like `home.ibcport[0]~.getLocalAddress()`, which will give you a local address like `/ibc-port/portbvmnfb`.

 This is currently the only way for user code to get an IBC `Port`, though non-IBC ports can be allocated using the local `home.network` object.
 This is an advanced use case, to be documented later.

-`home.ibcport~.connect()`

 == Connecting to a Remote Port ==